emmercm/igir/docs/output/tokens.md

 # Output Tokens

-When specifying a ROM [writing command](../commands.md) you have to specify an `--output` directory. `igir` has a few replaceable "tokens" that can be referenced in the `--output` directory value.
+When specifying a ROM [writing command](../commands.md) you have to specify an `--output <path>` directory. `igir` has a few replaceable "tokens" that can be referenced in the `--output <path>` directory value.
 This can aid in sorting ROMs into a more complicated directory structure.

 For example, if you want to group all ROMs based on their region, you would specify: